-This laboratory subject emphasizes the basic concepts of PHYSICS I in the study of general mechanics (speed, acceleration, Newton's Laws, vectors, centripetal force, momentum, energy, basic machines); heat energy; wave transfer of energy (sound) and physical optics (color, lenses, reflection, refraction.
+This laboratory subject emphasizes the basic concepts of PHYSICS I in the study of general mechanics (speed, acceleration, Newton's Laws, vectors, centripetal force, momentum, energy); heat energy; periodic motion; optics and simple electrical circuits.
 A scientific calculator is required for this course.